burizz/whitelist-aws-ips/README.md

 *This was done just for coding practice in Go, so it's probably not a good idea to use it for anything serious.*

 Remaining todo :
-- [ ] Accomodate for SG limit of 60 inbound/outbound rules (maybe counter and them to multiple SGs ?)
+- [x] Accomodate for SG limit of 60 inbound/outbound rules (maybe counter and them to multiple SGs ?)
 - [x] Send array of IP ranges to updateSecurityGroup and update them in SG
 - [ ] Convert to lambda function handler
-- [ ] Persistent way of storing previousDate var and checking it
+- [ ] Persistent way of storing previousDate var and checking it - SSM param store ?
 - [ ] Update only entries that don't exist already, as it seems AWS handles the already exist part with errors
+- [ ] Better error handling -  errors.New("") or log.Fatal(err)

 ### Go Dependencies
 ```